 WHERE TO STAY IN NAMIBIA

 So, ideally book accommodation in Etosha, Okonjima, Sossusvlei and Damaraland at least 9 months to a year in advance.
-Check current prices or see all our accommodation choices for this 2-week Namibia itinerary below.
+Check current prices or see all our accommodation choices for this itinerary throughout the days above.

 Alternatively, if you’re thinking about camping, here are 10 of the most stunning campsites in Namibia.